-The Division of Emergency Medical Services has been established to examine the best practices of prehospital care and to develop increased understanding of how to optimize the management of patients who present in the “out of hospital” environment.
-By its nature, EMS medicine is not “pre-arranged,” but rather represents the occasions when our citizens – who become our patients – reach out to us to provide treatment for those conditions that arise, most typically, emergently.
+The Division of Emergency Medical Services works to establish best practices of prehospital care and develop increased understanding of how to treat patients in the “out of hospital” environment.
+By nature, EMS medicine is not prearranged or preplanned, but rather occurs when people need treatment for conditions that typically arise from emergency situations.

 - Prehospital care

 - Research in critical areas of prehospital management such as cardiac arrest and trauma

 - International coordination of the sharing of best practices